Contrasting Adversarial Perturbations: The Space of Harmless Perturbations: The space of harmless perturbations

-\begin{lemma}[Proof in~\cref{appx:lemma1}] The set of harmless perturbations on the input for a DNN $f$ with $L$ layers is derived as $\mathcal{P} = \bigcup_{l=1}^{L-1} \mathcal{P}^{(l)}$ , $\mathcal{P}\subset \mathbb{R}^{n_\text{in}}$. \end{lemma} Lemma~\ref{lemma:space_of_harmless_perturbations} suggests that the set of harmless input perturbations for the entire DNN is the union of the corresponding set of harmless input perturbations $\mathcal{P}^{(l)}$ on each layer of the DNN.
-Note that theoretically,~\cref{lemma:space_of_harmless_perturbations} does not restrict whether any layer in the DNN is linear or not, \textit{i.e.}, given any layer, if the corresponding $\mathcal{H}^{(l)}$ and $\mathcal{P}^{(l)}$ can be evaluated, then the set of harmless input perturbations for this layer can still be obtained.
+\begin{lemma}[Proof in~\cref{appx:lemma1}] The set of harmless perturbations on the input for a DNN $f$ with $L$ layers is derived as $\mathcal{P} = \bigcup_{l=0}^{L-1} \mathcal{P}^{(l)}$ , $\mathcal{P}^{(0)} \coloneqq \mathcal{H}^{(0)}$, $\mathcal{P}\subset \mathbb{R}^{n_\text{in}}$. \end{lemma} Lemma~\ref{lemma:space_of_harmless_perturbations} suggests that the set of harmless input perturbations for the entire DNN is the union of the corresponding set of harmless input perturbations $\mathcal{P}^{(l)}$ on each layer.
+Theoretically,~\cref{lemma:space_of_harmless_perturbations} does not restrict whether any layer in the DNN is linear or nonlinear, \textit{i.e.}, given any layer, if $\mathcal{H}^{(l)}$ and $\mathcal{P}^{(l)}$ can be evaluated, then harmless input perturbations for this layer can still be obtained.
+Based on~\cref{lemma:space_of_harmless_perturbations}, we further investigate the effect of a single layer of nonlinearity on the harmless perturbation space.
+In scenarios involving non-linear layers, the harmless perturbation space \textit{may} expand, depending on the specific non-linear functions and input samples.